NAJC Endowment Fund

 Priority will be given to first-time applicants without exception.

 Previous grant recipients may reapply for a further SEAD grant, in a similar endeavour only if:

 - In the case of sports, the recipient has shown significant improvement, either with a substantial and quantifiable rise in national or international rankings, or has been promoted

 to a higher level of competition

 - in the case of education/focused studies, the studies or program are significantly and obviously different from the original studies or program

 - in the case of visual, performing or literary arts, the grant request applies to a significantly different project.

 2. Complete application must be received by the NAJC Winnipeg office on March 31st by 2:30 pm Winnipeg time.
 Postmarks dated to March 31st and received after this date will not be accepted.

-3. A letter of recommendation by a NAJC member organization must be included with the application.
+3. A letter of acknowledgement by a NAJC member organization must be included with the application.

-Deadlines for applications for CULTURAL DEVELOPMENT AND SEAD PROGEAMS are March 31 by 2:30pm CST.
+Deadlines for applications for CULTURAL DEVELOPMENT AND SEAD PROGRAMS are March 31 by 2:30pm CST.